Security-Onion-Solutions/securityonion-docs/configuration.rst

 Build the manager by running Setup, selecting the ``DISTRIBUTED`` install submenu, and choosing the ``New Deployment`` option.
 Save the ``soremote`` password so that you can join nodes to the manager.

 Build search nodes by running Setup, selecting the ``DISTRIBUTED`` install submenu, and choosing the ``Existing Deployment`` option.
-When prompted, join them to the manager node using the ``soremote`` password.
+When prompted, join them to the manager node using the password that you created for the ``soremote`` account.

 Build forward nodes by running Setup, selecting the ``DISTRIBUTED`` install submenu, and choosing the ``Existing Deployment`` option.
-When prompted, join them to the manager node using the ``soremote`` password.
+When prompted, join them to the manager node using the password that you created for the ``soremote`` account.

 Proceed to the :ref:`post-installation` section.